smouksassi/ggquickeda/README.md

     + **Divide the Values by the specified column:** Divide a column e.g. concentration by another like dose.
     + **Divide the Values by a constant:** Divide by specified constant for quick unit conversions.
 * **Reorder Facets or axis Levels**
-Enables the user to reorder the yvalues using a statistical function (Median, Mean, Minimum or Maximum of another variable) with a checkbox to quickly reverse the order, if desired.
+Enables the user to reorder the yvalues/xvalues using a statistical function (Median, Mean, Minimum, Maximum, length or standard deviation of another variable) with a checkbox to quickly reverse the order, if desired.
 The user can also manually drag and drop an order and change the name of the levels where \n is recognized as a line break.

 ### Graph Options